Objokana Pamela Anderson: ganljivo slovo Hefove najljubše zajčice

 Tudi Kim Kardashian, ki je krasila naslovnico revije leta 2007, je zapisala, da je "ponosna, da je bila del Playboyeve ekipe", Hefnerja pa je označila za legendarnega.
 Hčerka pevca Franka Sinatre, Nancy Sinatra je za revijo pozirala leta 1995.
 "Eden najprijaznejših moških, kar sem jih kdaj poznala," je ob Hefnerjevi smrti zapisala na Twitterju.

-Oglasili so se tudi pornozvezdnik Ron Jeremy, voditelj Larry King, pevec Gene Simmons, igralec Rob Lowe in mnogi drugi.
+Oglasili so se tudi pornozvezdnik Ron Jeremy, voditelj Larry King, pevec Gene Simmons, igralec Rob Lowe in številni drugi.

 Hefner naj bi bil pokopan poleg Marilyn Monroe na pokopališču Westwood Village Memorial Park v Los Angelesu, kjer je zadnje počivališče našlo več filmskih in televizijskih zvezdnikov.
 Za mesto je že pred 25 leti odštel 75.000 dolarjev.